 Gary Chapman and Paul White make a case for physical touch as part of the 5 languages.
 They suggest a period of observation within your workplace to see if physical touch is part of the culture.
 Handshakes, high-fives, fist bumps, elbow bumps (in a covid world).
 There may be a place for these and other physical expressions of appreciation.

-Alternatively, go to the original source and buy a more detailed MBA Inventory (‘Motivated By Appreciation’ Inventory) to understand your primary language in more detail.
+Go to the original source and buy a detailed MBA Inventory (‘Motivated By Appreciation’ Inventory) to understand your primary language in more detail.

 How to implement the 5 languages of appreciation within your team